How To Shoot For A Panorama With No Special Equipment

 Look at this example for a better understanding:

-This is the best method I found to shoot pictures for a spherical panorama when you don’t have a fisheye lens.
+This is the best method I found to shoot pictures for a spherical panorama when you only have a not-so-wide lens.
 If you can think of a better a way, just leave a comment, I would be happy to hear about it!